 This is an insanely simple and almost instant smoked mackerel pâté that is seriously big on flavour – perfect spread liberally on hot toast or eaten with a baguette as part of a light snack.

-The pickled gherkins are quite wonderful in here and really lift the pâté somewhat: I tend use use the sliced gherkins that are in a sweet vinegar as they give the best flavour here, but I have often used pickled cucumbers, which I make every year once the cucumbers are ready for picking – the recipe link is at the bottom of the page.
+The pickled gherkins really lift the pâté somewhat: I tend use use the sliced gherkins that are in a sweet vinegar as they give the best flavour here, but I have often used pickled cucumbers, which I make every year once the cucumbers are ready for picking – the recipe link is at the bottom of the page.

 About this recipe